What is SIDS? After years of research, scientists can offer only partial answers. What we do know is this:

 • Preterm birth.
 Premies and low-birth weight babies are at higher risk of SIDS than are full-term babies.
 This may reflect the fact that premies have more trouble arousing from quiet sleep, the infant equivalent of adult “deep” sleep (Horne 2006).

 • Sex.
 Boys are more likely to die of SIDS than are girls (American Academy of Pediatrics Task Force on Sudden Infant Death Syndrome 2005).
-Possibly, this reflects sex differences in the frequency of brain stem abnormalities (Paterson et al 2006).
+Possibly, this reflects sex differences in the frequency of brain stem abnormalities (Paterson et al 2006) or the effects of testosterone on the immune system (Moscovis et al 2014).

 • Genes.
 Perhaps some genotypes make babies more vulnerable to SIDS (Nonnis Marzano et al 2008).
 This seems plausible, but the research has only just begun, and the genetic contributions to SIDS risk are not yet understood.
 For example, the Serotonin System FEV Gene affects the serotonin pathways of the brain.
 One study showed that victims of SIDS were more likely to carry a mutation in this gene than were controls (Rand et al 2007).
 However, these correlations held for African Americans only.
 Among Caucasians, there was no link between SIDS and the FEV gene.